Catamount Trail Express – 2018

 11:00AM – Drop off at Bolton Valley Nordic Center

 This beautiful but physically challenging route is ~12km in length and starts at the Bolton Valley Nordic Center.
 You will begin with a 1300ft climb up and over Bolton Mountain followed by a 2300 ft vertical descent into Nebraska Valley.
+Skiers on telemark or AT equipment should plan to keep your skins on until the top of an open birch glade encountered soon after you start the descent.
+This is a great place to transition and from here the terrain is consistently downhill and no additional transitions should be required, though there are a couple of short uphill sections you can sidestep/herringbone.
 Except for the very first few 100 yards the entirety of this route is on un-groomed backcountry ski trails.
 Most skiers should expect to take at least 4 hours to complete the full length of the course.

 CTA Member: $10.00

 There are no refunds for this event.
 However, you are more than welcome to transfer your registration to another skier.
+In the event of a cancellation participants will have the option to move their registration to another date if available.
 Space on the shuttle is limited so please do not register until you are sure you are available.
 The proceeds from these tours support the Catamount Trail Ski Cubs.